 Join us at noon for a book discussion/playgroup time.
 Moms can have light lunch while they discuss the book and children can have lunch and play.
-Our selection for Monday, July 27thth will be The Children Act by Ian McEwan.
-The August 31st book will be Missoula by Jon Krakauer.
+Our selection for Monday, September 28th at noon will be Fun Home by Alison Bechdel.
+The October 26th book will be Girl at War by Sara Novic.
 You do need to register for this group so that we can order the books and the food.
 To register call Alyce or Izzi at 781-596-8867.

 The Dinner Detectives, the library’s mystery book group, will meet at 6:00pm on Tuesday, September 1st to discuss Rivers, Lakes, and Streams and Mystery.
 On Tuesday, October 6th at 6:00pm, the topic will be Humor and Mystery.
 New members are always welcome.
 You bring your dinner and we supply the dessert and coffee.

 Starting their 20th year, Lou Gallo and his town historians will be meeting the first Friday of each month at 10:00am.
 The next two meeting will be September 4th and October 2nd.
 Anyone interested in local history is welcome.

 The Swampscott Library Book Group led by Izzi Abrams will meet Tuesday, September 29th, at 7:00pm to discuss What She Left Behind by Ellen Marie Wiseman.
 Tuesday, October 27th we will discuss Florence Gordon by Brian Morton.